-Your Independent Executor must be 18 years old or older and cannot be a convicted felon.
-Your Independent Executor can be one of your adult children or grandchildren, or someone else receiving a gift in your Will.
-Often, others name their adult child or grandchild, parent, sibling, or other trusted person as their Independent Executor.
+Your Independent Executor must be 18 years old or older.
+Your Independent Executor can be one of your adult children or grandchildren, or someone else.
+Often, other people making a will name their adult child or grandchild, parent, sibling, or other trusted person as their Independent Executor.